Cohort Analysis

 Overview of Cohort Analysis

-• When do customers usually churn?
+• When do customers tend to churn?

-How to use Cohort Analysis?
+How to set up Cohort Analysis table

 You can then measure key metrics (e.g., number of new customers, RPR, total sales from new customers) per time frame after the cohort’s first order.